 Also known as どろろ (Dororo)

 Tezuka’s signature samurai series, Dororo (1967-69) was originally published in Weekly Shonen Sunday from August 1967 to July 1968.
-After a hiatus the manga series concluded its run in Adventure King in 1969 to coincide with the release of the animated television show.
+After a hiatus the manga series concluded its run in Adventure King from July to October, 1969 to coincide with the release of the animated television show.

 What it’s about

 The story begins with the daimyo Daigo Kagemitsu forging a pact with 48 demons – promising each of them a piece of his unborn son in exchange for power to rule over the land.
 As such, his son is born a malformed, limbless, faceless creature.
 Aghast at the monstrosity, Kagemitsu orders the child destroyed and his mother sets the child adrift on a river where it is eventually found and raised by the kindly Dr. Honma, a rural doctor.
 Using his healing arts, Dr. Honma replaces the child’s missing body parts with prosthetics crafted out of wood and ceramics.

 As the seasons come and go, and the child eventually grows into a young man, the doctor begins to notice that the boy holds a strange attraction for demonic spirits – to the point where his house is becoming overrun with them.
 As such, Dr. Honma decides it is time for him to strike out on his own, to travel the world in search of acceptance.
 However, before he leaves, Dr. Honman gave his surrogate son two gifts – the first is to perform an operation grafting a special blade onto his left arm, and the second is to finally give him the name Hyakkimaru (百鬼丸), literally meaning “One Hundred Demons”.